Technical Deep Dive

 Determinism: The Audit Advantage

 Pure SQL detection is deterministic: same input always produces same output.
-This matters for audits and compliance:
+This matters for audits and compliance.
+Best-in-Class organizations achieve a 9% exception rate vs. 22% for all others [Ardent Partners 2025]:

 Property ML-Based Detection SQL-Based Detection